 Heaving

-If you notice your dog dry heaving, this means he's attempting to throw something up from his stomach.
-He could have eaten something that caused his stomach to be upset or suffering from a very serious condition called bloat.
-Contact your veterinarian immediately as bloat can become quickly fatal if not treated immediately.
+If you notice your dog dry-heaving, this means they're attempting to throw something up from their stomach.
+They could have eaten something that caused their stomach to be upset, or they may be suffering from a very serious condition called bloat.
+You may also hear this referred to as retching.

 Coughing